-In 2013, Jones-Rogers received the Lerner Scott Prize for best dissertation in U.S. women’s history from the Organization of American Historians.
+In 2013, Jones-Rogers received the Lerner-Scott Prize for the best dissertation in U.S. women’s history from the Organization of American Historians.
 She is currently completing her book manuscript, a regional study that dramatically reshapes current understandings of white women’s economic relationships to slavery in the 19th-century South.

-The color patterns of butterflies and moths serve such diverse functions as camouflage, warning coloration, and mimicry.
-The patterns we see are due to the coloration of scales on the wings, and usually come from pigment molecules within the scales.
-Colors like blue and green, however, are often created by nanostructures of the scales that refract light to create color; we are just now beginning to understand the way in which these nanostructures are formed within and on the surface of scale cells during the development of butterfly wings.
+The colorful patterns of butterflies and moths serve such diverse functions as camouflage, warning coloration, and mimicry.
+These patterns are the result of the coloration of scales on the wings, and usually emanate from pigment molecules within the scales.
+Colors like blue and green, however, are often created by nanostructures of the scales that refract light to create color.
+Learn about emerging research that is revealing how these nanostructures are formed during the development of butterfly wings.

-Patel grew up in the West Texas town of El Paso, received an A.B. in Biology from Princeton University, and earned a Ph.D. in Biology from Stanford University.
-Before moving to Berkeley, he was a staff associate in the Department of Embryology at the Carnegie Institution and a professor at the University of Chicago.
-He is co-author of an undergraduate textbook on evolution and has taught the summertime embryology course at the Marine Biological Lab at Woods Hole for the past 15 years.
+Patel grew up in the West Texas town of El Paso and earned a Ph.D. in biology from Stanford University.
+Before coming to Berkeley, he was a staff associate in the Department of Embryology at the Carnegie Institution and a professor at the University of Chicago.
+He is coauthor of an undergraduate textbook on evolution and has taught the summertime embryology course at the Marine Biological Lab at Woods Hole for the past 15 years.

-New developments in biology and information technologies provide the foundation for a new renewable economy that can improve human well-being and environmental quality.
-Our research applies economics to the integration of multidisciplinary knowledge in order to identify the key features of a renewable economy and suggest policies and institutions that will lead to its emergence.
-It provides insights to address the challenges of biotechnology, biofuels, solar energy, and climate change.
+Advances in biology and information technologies provide the foundation for a new renewable economy that can improve human well-being and environmental quality.
+David Zilberman’s research applies economics to the integration of multidisciplinary knowledge to identify the features of a renewable economy and suggest policies and institutions that will lead to its emergence.
+Gain insight into work that is addressing the challenges of biotechnology, biofuels, solar energy, and climate change.

-Zilberman holds the Robinson Chair in the Department of Agricultural and Resource Economics and is the faculty director of the Master of Development Practice and co-director of the Environmental Leadership program.
+Zilberman is the faculty director of the Master of Development Practice and co-director of the Beahrs Environmental Leadership Program.
 He has advised governments, international organizations, and companies on issues of water, biotechnology, and environmental policy.
 He is also a frequent contributor to the Berkeley Blog.

-A student ambassador will be your guide around some of the newer buildings on campus, those under construction, and a few long-beloved edifices.
+A student ambassador will be your guide around some of the campus’s newer buildings, those under construction, and a few long-beloved edifices.

 Calorie restriction — reduced food intake without malnutrition — has been shown to markedly prolong lifespan in several animal species while delaying many age-related health disorders.
 Are these observations translatable to humans, a larger animal with a slower metabolism?
 Can dietary or medicinal interventions that don’t involve lifelong food deprivation mimic the benefits of calorie restriction?
 The metabolic response of animals, including humans, to nutrient deprivation is complex, finely orchestrated, and extremely successful at preserving critical lean tissue stores.
 Learn how the biology and health consequences of calorie restriction comprise some of the most remarkable observations in all of biomedical science.